 There is little in life that creates more anxiety than having a teenager who seems out of control.
 Experiencing emotional outbursts, being lied to, or staying up at night worrying about their safety can greatly damage your relationship with your teen.
 You may have tried different approaches to help them-being tough one day and then trying to show mercy the next-but nothing really seems to make a difference.
 Watching your teen continue to make bad choices can leave you torn between wanting them to just learn the hard way and being afraid of what they might do in a moment of irresponsibility.
+Focus this time on praying; seeking God for wisdom and asking for His protection and to draw your teen closer to Him and you.

-What steps can you take now to best help your child?
+Discover steps you can take now to best help your child...

-STEP ONE: Assess your relationship
+STEP ONE

+Assess Your Relationship

 As teen expert Josh McDowell has said, "Rules without relationship leads to rebellion."
 Considering that your teen's emotions and behavior are being affected by a surge of changing hormones, it's vital for you to maintain as strong a relationship as possible in the midst of whatever they may be going through.
 If you have a solid relational foundation, you can build from there.
 Like the father in the story of the prodigal son (Luke 15:11-32), you can hope that your unconditional love and forgiveness will ultimately draw your teen back.
-So ask yourself several questions to evaluate the status of your relationship, such as...
+Ask yourself several questions to evaluate the status of your relationship, such as...

 - Is our relationship generally healthy with a few bumps, or generally unhealthy with rare moments of connection? - Am I spending time with my teen doing things we enjoy together to create a solid foundation for when tensions occur? - Does my child feel deeply loved or heavily criticized?
-(1 Peter 4:8) - Are my spouse and I on the same page or is their increased tension because we are not rowing together? - Has the relationship deteriorated to the point we need pastoral or professional guidance?
+(1 Peter 4:8) - Are my spouse and I on the same page-or is there increased tension because we are not? - Has the relationship deteriorated to the point we need pastoral or professional guidance?